MasqueradeOfSilence/pixar-in-a-box/storytelling/film_grammar/activity1-major-minor-beats.md

 7) Small Soulhooks detach them fully.
 8) They float through the air and land in their chosen bodies.
 9) Tim and Lang fight over one of the bodies.
+10) A soul begs for Parker to take his place, and he agrees.
+11) The soul leaves in delight.
-10) They settle in and the ride begins.
+12) They settle in and the ride begins.
-11) They experience horrors while on the attraction.
+13) They experience horrors while on the attraction.
-12) Parker notices his abandoned body on the side of the attraction and gets sick.
+14) Parker notices his abandoned body on the side of the attraction and gets sick.
-13) Fires in the tunnel.
+15) Fires in the tunnel.
-14) Tim adds that if they don't detach before the final tunnel, they will be stuck in the bodies forever unless someone else comes to replace them.
+16) Tim adds that if they don't detach before the final tunnel, they will be stuck in the bodies forever unless someone else comes to replace them.
-15) Parker panics, but everyone manages to detach in time.
+17) Parker panics, but everyone manages to detach in time.
-16) They re-enter their bodies.
+18) They re-enter their bodies.
-17) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
+19) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
-18) Lang things that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.
+20) Lang things that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.